 Nutrition Per Serving (Estimate)

-If you are enjoying this recipe, also check out a few more of our chili favorites:
+If you are enjoying this vegan three bean chili recipe, also check out:

 - Sweet Potato Black Bean Chili